martinbros/FingerJointBoxGenerator/README.md

    - fingerLength (float): The length of the finger, a negative number can be used to generate a finger in the opposite direction

-   - clearence (float): How much to inset the finger width to allow for mechanical clearence
+   - clearance (float): How much to inset the finger width to allow for mechanical clearance

    - span (float): The length of which the fingers will be generated